By Leia Michele Toovey

 Finland has a diverse geologic history, which has led to the creation of hundreds of gold deposits of a variety of ages and mineralization styles.
 In the past, gold production in Finland was principally as a by-product from the mining of paleoproterozoic base-metal massive sulfide deposits.
 This situation has changed during the last decade with the closure of some base metal mines and the commencement of production from recently discovered, gold-only deposits.

-Most of the gold occurrences in Finland are congruent with the rest of the Baltic shield, however, in Northern Finland, within the greenstone belts of Central Lapland there are a few deposits with atypical mineral assemblages.
-They are similar to the gold-only deposits found across the region, however, they host significant enrichment with copper, cobalt, nickel and even uranium.
+Most of the gold occurrences in Finland are congruent with the rest of the Baltic shield.
+However, in Northern Finland, within the greenstone belts of Central Lapland there are a few deposits with atypical mineral assemblages.
+These are similar to the gold-only deposits found across the region, but they host significant enrichment with copper, cobalt, nickel and even uranium.

 The areas with greatest potential for the discovery of new gold deposits in Finland are the late Achaean and Paleoproterozoic greenstone belts in eastern Finland and Lapland.
 There is also potential for discovery of iron oxide-copper-gold systems in the western Central Lapland greenstone belt.